USCGC Dependable returns home after a 50-day patrol in the Florida Straits and Windward Pass

-The crew of the USCGC Dependable (WMEC 626) pulls into home port in Virginia Beach, Virginia, Feb.
+U.S. Coast Guard Ensign Hannah Jamison, assigned to USCGC Dependable (WMEC 626) poses for a photo at the cutter's return to home port in Virginia Beach, Virginia, Feb.
 23, 2023, following a 50-day maritime safety and security patrol.
 Dependable's crew patrolled the Florida Straits and Windward Pass in support of Homeland Security Task Force - Southeast and Operation Vigilant Sentry in the Coast Guard Seventh District's area of responsibility.
-(U.S. Coast Guard video by Petty Officer 3rd Class Kate Kilroy)
+(U.S. Coast Guard photo by Petty Officer 3rd Class Kate Kilroy)

 |Date Taken: